BoSott/mapping_tool/README.md

 or

-`mapping_tool run-plotting --plot_package gpd --save_plot True --basemap Stamen.TonerLite --title StamenTonerLiteHeidelberg`
+`mapping_tool run-plot --plot_package gpd --save_plot True --basemap Stamen.TonerLite --title StamenTonerLiteHeidelberg`

 Both these commands will execute plotting and save a PNG to the ./data/output folder.
 The *bokeh* example will also save an interactive .html with the same name to the same location.